KONG Classic Dog Toy (Large)

 A balanced mix of chew toys, puzzle feeders, and fetch toys keeps moderately active dogs engaged.

-The Newfoundland's moderate energy level gives you flexibility in choosing dog toys.
-They are active enough to need quality products but not so intense that everything needs to be bomb-proof.
-Focus on comfort, quality materials, and features that match their balanced lifestyle -- there is no need to over-engineer your purchase.
+The Newfoundland's moderate energy gives you flexibility.
+They're active enough to need quality products but not so intense that everything needs to be bomb-proof.
+Focus on comfort, good materials, and features that match their balanced lifestyle.
+No need to over-engineer your purchase here.

 Health Concerns That Affect Dog Toy Choice

 The Newfoundland is predisposed to certain health conditions that should directly influence your dog toys choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Hip Dysplasia: